snalegave/nyc-parking-violations/README.md

 4. What are the datasets you'll be working with to answer this question?
 Please include relevant background describing the datasets you identify.
 > The NYC Department of Finance collects data on every parking ticket issued in NYC.
 The data is made publicly available to aid in ticket resolution and to guide policymakers.
 > The dataset includes all the parking violations issued for the fiscal year 2019.
 This dataset has 43 columns and 6.95 million rows of data.
-The dataset includes the nature of the violation along with details of the vehicle, location and time.
+The dataset includes the nature of the violation along with details of the vehicle, location and time.  &nbsp;

 > [New York Parking Violations Dataset](https://data.cityofnewyork.us/City-Government/Parking-Violations-Issued-Fiscal-Year-2019/pvqr-7yc4)
 > We are going to try and understand the correlations that exist within the dataset to figure out what independent variables affect the frequency of parking violations.